pgendreau/aavegotchi-ptd/RF/README.md

 Using the snapshot from Round 1 of RF S12 (as voted for in poll PTD-F), CalculateRFRewards determines the amount that an eligible wallet would receive from the PTD.

 ## Prerequisites
-1. First run the 2-step VotingData pipeline to generate OutputWeights.csv (the weights are not used here, but the file includes all eligible wallets).
+1. First run the 2-step VotingData pipeline to generate EligibleWalletsLatest.csv
 2. BRS leaderboard data (leaderboard_withSetsRarityScore_block_37694538.csv)
 3. KIN leaderboard data (leaderboard_kinship_block_37694538.csv)
 4. XP leaderboard data (leaderboard_experience_block_37694538.csv)